NicholasRoy96/stream/README.md

 ### Error pages
 * Given more time, I would using utliise Nuxt validation on the dynamic pages, meaning that if a user passed in an invalid id in the params, a well-designed 404 page could be rendered.
-* Currently, although the site essentially renders a blank page when an invalid id is  passed into params, so this could be improved upon.
+* Currently, the site essentially renders a blank page when an invalid id is  passed into params, so this could be improved upon.

+### Project structure
+*

 ### Config
-* In a real production environment I wouldn't expose the API key I am using.
-In this instance though, for ease of access if you want to run the site locally, the API key has just included in the repo.
+* In a production environment I wouldn't expose the API key I am using.
+In this instance though, to make running the site locally easier, the API key has been included in the config.

+### Hosting
 * The site is currently hosted using a free tier of Heroku.
-In a real production environment, paying for better hosting (and custom domain name) would improve the site look and performance.
+In a production environment, paying for better hosting (and using a custom domain name) would improve the site look and performance.